zohirben/WCP2-Platform/docs/user-guide.md

 ### Navigation Basics

 The platform features an intuitive navigation system:

+---

+## Using the Chatbot

+The Moroccan Experience Platform includes an interactive chatbot to help you learn about Moroccan cities and travel costs.

+### Accessing the Chatbot

+1. Look for the chat button in the bottom-right corner of any page
+2. Click on the button to open the chatbot interface
+3. The button will display a tooltip when you hover over it

+### Getting City Information

+The chatbot provides information about major Moroccan cities including:
+- Hotel price ranges
+- Restaurant price ranges
+- Main attractions and entry fees

+### Using Predefined Questions

+The chatbot includes several predefined questions to help you get started:
+1. Click on any of the question buttons to automatically send that question
+2. The chatbot will respond with relevant information
+3. You can also type your own questions in the message input field

+### Closing the Chatbot

+To close the chatbot interface, click the X button in the top-right corner of the chat window or click outside the chat area.

 - **Header Menu**: Located at the top of every page, the header menu provides access to all main sections of the platform.
 - **Footer**: The footer contains additional links, contact information, and social media connections.